cloudspeak/libcf/README.md

 ## Property types

 Libcf provides an interface for each CloudFormation property type.
 These may be useful when, for example, re-using certain property values across different resources.
-To create a property type in JavaScript, you should use the static methods which exist on each resource type class.
+To create a property type instance, you should use the static methods which exist on each resource type class.
 For example, the following code shows how to create a [DynamoDB KeySchema](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-dynamodb-keyschema.html) property and store it for re-use by multiple resources:

 ```javascript
 let usersKeySchema = Cf.AWS.DynamoDB.Table.KeySchema({